 Consider this: with one simple modification to their skin care routine, many of these individuals could dramatically decrease, or even eliminate, their sensitive skin symptoms.

+What makes exfoliation a successful sensitive skin treatment?
 When skin is properly exfoliated, the keratin layer of dead skin cells is thinned, which, in turn, encourages the skin to increase its production of collagen and elastin and causes the dermis layer of the skin to thicken.
 When performed consistently, chemical exfoliation can reduce skin sensitivity because its overall function is improved.
 As Lexli founder Dr. Abdullah likes to say: “sensitive skin is often unhealthy skin!”
-(Check out this video where Dr. A answers the question of “ what do exfoliators do” while talking more about how they improve skin health.)
+(Check out this video where Dr. A explains the exfoliation process in a bit more depth.)

 So what do we mean when we say "properly exfoliated?"
 Here are some guidelines:

-1. Look for a product that is formulated with an alpha-hydroxy acid.
-Dr. Abdullah highly recommends glycolic acid, in particular.
+1. Look for a product that is formulated with an alpha-hydroxy acid like glycolic acid.
 (Learn about the difference between alpha and beta hydroxy acid.)
-Whenever possible, utilize a product with a therapeutic base ingredient, like Lexli AloeGlyC®, to nurture the skin.
-AloeGlyC utilizes pharmaceutical-grade aloe vera as its principal ingredient, which helps to keep inflammation at bay.
+Whenever possible, utilize an exfoliation product with a therapeutic base ingredient that nurtures the skin and helps reduce inflammation, such as aloe vera.

 2. Work up to the suggested usage of the product.
 Since the skin is showing sensitive characteristics, begin by diluting the product with moisturizer or using it less than the recommended frequency until the skin adjusts.
-AloeGlyC can eventually be used up to twice daily.
+For example, Lexli's patented exfoliator, AloeGlyC, can eventually be used up to twice daily.
 (Learn more about how to adjust skin to use of AloeGlyC.)

 As the skin adjusts to exfoliation, it may actually get worse, with breakouts, dryness and redness being common side effects.
-If symptoms haven’t improved within three weeks or if symptoms are causing discomfort, use of the exfoliator should be discontinued.
+These side effects will subside as the skin adjusts.

 Other Ways to Improve Sensitive Skin